-The most important consideration with DR is how to handle the ARP problem.
+The most important consideration with DR mode is how to handle the ARP problem.

-The ARP problem only effects layer 4 DR (Direct Return) mode VIPs and therefore it is only necessary to implement the changes to the real servers described below when using this mode
+The ARP problem only effects layer 4 DR (Direct Return) mode VIPs and therefore it is only necessary to implement the changes to the Real Servers described below when using this mode.

-What Is the ARP problem?
+What Is the ARP Problem?

-It is important that your web servers do not fight with the load balancer for control of the shared VIP.
-If they do then request will be sent directly to the web servers rather than hitting the load balancer VIP as intended.
+DR mode works by changing the MAC address of the inbound packets to match the real server selected by the load balancing algorithm.
+The destination IP address remains unchanged and therefore each real server must respond to both its own IP address and also the Virtual Server IP address (VIP).
+It's important that Real Servers do not 'fight' with the load balancer for control of the shared VIP.
+If they do then requests could be sent directly to the real servers rather than hitting the load balancer VIP as intended.

-- You only need to resolve the ARP issue on the real servers when you are using the default DR (Direct Routing) load balancing method or IPIP (TUN or IP encapsulation). - If you are using NAT mode you don't need to make any changes to the real servers except to make sure the load balancers IP address needs to be set as the default gateway. - SSL termination and Layer 7 SNAT modes do not require any changes to the Real Servers.
+- You only need to resolve the ARP issue on the Real Servers when you are using the default DR (Direct Routing) load balancing method or IPIP (TUN or IP encapsulation) - Real servers must not respond to ARP requests for the VIP - The application running on each real sever must respond to both RIP address and the VIP address

-Detecting the ARP problem
+Detecting the ARP Problem

 You can use Reports > Layer 4 Current Connections to check whether the ARP problem has been solved.
-If not, the connection state will be SYN\RECV as shown below when a client connection to the VIP is attempted:
+If not, the connection state will be SYN_RECV as shown below when a client connection to the VIP is attempted: